lowellfarrell/pylint-exit/README.md

 # pylint-exit-options

-Utility to handle pylint exit codes on Linux in a scripting-friendly way.

-Pylint uses bit-encoded exit codes to convey the results of the pylint review, which means it will return with a non-zero return code even when the pylint scoring was successful.

-This can make it difficult to script the execution of pylint while at the same time detecting genuine errors.

-`pylint-exit-options` is a small command-line utility that can be used to re-process the pylint return code and translate it into a scripting-friendly return code.
+`pylint-exit-options` is a small command-line tool that can be used to re-processthe `pylint` exit codes.
+The tool will parse the bit-encoded exit code and allow you to customize which issue types will equate to a non-zero exit code.
+Then a new exit code will be return that is a sum of the customized exit settings.

-`pylint-exit-options` will decode the bit-encoded return code, identify whether there were any fatal messages issued (which might constitute a failure in the execution of pylint), or a usage error, and return a `0` or `1` return code that is more easily used in shell scripts.

 # Installation